-The best speakers frequently look like gliding on stage and presenting their lives effortlessly, but the reality is that the best speakers practise, practise and practise!
-You are also more likely to stumble around the content while attempting to “wing it,” to read slides by chance or to be rattled with questions.
-Also, you are not as trusting when you have not practise much, and that lack of faith is a big time!
+The best speakers frequently look like gliding on stage and presenting their lives effortlessly, but the reality is that the best speakers practice, practice, and practice!
+You are also more likely to stumble around the content while attempting to “wing it,” to read slides by chance, or to be rattled with questions.
+Also, you are not as trusting when you have not to practice much, and that lack of faith is a big time!

 4. Prepare agenda for the presentation

 The agenda is like a book index and reflects the world map into which the reader dives.
 The agenda is the starting point.

 The dividers are the access ports for every subject and the navigator is the locator which enables the reader to be sure that certain information is located in the section, slide by slide at all times.
 In this manner, if the reader is to save from section to section, the navigator would just have to figure out if he or she is moving forward or back inflow.

 The combination of these three elements is perfect navigation for any reader who loves your content without having to take advantage of your directions.

 5. Do not ignore the audience